Movies

 A few years back I did start picking my favorite film of the year.
-Note that the current year is subject to change without notice.
+Note that all years are subject to change without notice.
+Some of my favorites just don't hold up to repeated veiwings and that's pretty much the standard.

 1988: Die Hard, directed by John McTiernan.